 Step 1: Choose the Direction of the Boards

-Before starting:
+Before installation:

-- Calculate the width of the final row.
+✔ Calculate the width of the final row

-- Avoid narrow finishing strips.
+✔ Avoid narrow finishing boards

-- Adjust the first row if necessary for a balanced layout.
+✔ Adjust the first row if required

 Step 2: Mark a Straight Reference Line